yzh119/gallifrey/README.md

 # Gallifrey
-Course assignment(midterm) of CS230.
+Course final project of CS230.

-To implement <del>an efficient</del> Ray Tracing algorithm on CPU.
+To implement a 3D-engine using Monte Carlo Path Tracing and state-of-the-art "Adaptive Polynomial Rendering" algorithm (SIGGRAPH 2016) on GPU.

 Default resolution is 640 x 480, if you would like to use other configurations, please refer to `src/image.h` and set the value of `height` and `width`.